And the Award for the Worst Payroll Blunders Go To…

 What does it mean to “restrict” someone?
 Generally, the less freedom a person has to go about their day while on standby, the more likely it is that you must compensate the individual.

-It’s also important to be aware that you need not pay a worker who arrives early and then has to wait for a shift to start.
-But should that person decide to work rather than wait, as in previous examples, you’ll have to pay that employee for that time.
+It’s also important to be aware that you need not to pay a worker who arrives early and then has to wait for a shift to start.
+But should that person decide to work rather than wait, as, in previous examples, you’ll have to pay that employee for that time.
 What’s more, depending on the state, you might even have to compensate a worker who shows up for a scheduled shift and is then sent home because there’s no actual work to do that day.